$Z'$s and sterile neutrinos from heterotic string models: exploring $Z'$ mass exclusion limits: The neutrino sector and sterile neutrinos

 which mixes the $(L^i,\tilde{S}^i,H_{\textrm{vl}}^i, \overline{H}_{\textrm{vl}}^i, N^i)$ states.
-To make the phenomenological analysis feasible, we restrict the parameter space by considering the product of the Yukawa couplings and vevs as single parameters in Eq.~\ref{seesawmass}.
-In addition, this allows us to suppress Yukawa coupling indices appearing in Eq.~\ref{superpotential}.
-The seesaw mass matrix in Eq.~\ref{seesawmass}, depends on $\overline{\cal N}$ and $n$ that are the vevs that break the $SU(2)_R$ symmetry, $v_S$ that is the vev that breaks the $U(1)_{Z'}$ symmetry, and $v_{D}$, $v_1$ and $v_2$ which are the vevs that break the electroweak symmetry.
-In particular, $v_{D}$ is the vev that produces the Dirac mass terms that couples between the left- and right-handed neutrinos. $v_S$, $v_1$ and $v_2$ have been introduced in Sec.~\ref{Neutral-sector}.
+The VEV $\langle\overline{\cal N}\rangle$ of the heavy Higgs field $\overline{\cal N}$, which breaks the $SU(2)_R$ gauge symmetry at a high scale, induces the Majorana mass scale $\langle\overline{\cal N}\rangle^2/M$ from the nonrenormalizable term $N_i N_j\overline{\cal N}\overline{\cal N}$, and $M\approx10^{18}$ GeV is related to the heterotic string unification scale.
+The $SU(2)_R$ symmetry can be broken near the GUT or string scale, and is taken here as a free parameter.
+The Majorana mass term is large enough for the seesaw mechanism.
+The scale $M$ is taken in such a way that the light neutrino masses lie within the current experimental bounds ({\it e.g.}, see refs.~\cite{deSalas:2020pgw,KATRIN:2021uub}) as can be seen from the values shown in Figure~\ref{figure1}.
+To make the phenomenological analysis feasible, we restrict the parameter space by considering the product of the Yukawa couplings and VEVs as single parameters in Eq.~\ref{seesawmass}.
+In addition, this allows us to suppress the Yukawa coupling indices appearing in Eq.~\ref{superpotential}.
+The seesaw mass matrix in Eq.~\ref{seesawmass}, depends on $\langle\overline{\cal N}\rangle$ and $n$ that are the VEVs that break the $SU(2)_R$ symmetry, $v_S$ that is the VEV that breaks the $U(1)_{Z'}$ symmetry, and $v_{D}$, $v_1$ and $v_2$ which are the VEVs that break the electroweak symmetry.
+In particular, $v_{D}$ is the VEV that produces the Dirac mass terms that couples between the left- and right-handed neutrinos. $v_S$, $v_1$ and $v_2$ have been introduced in Sec.~\ref{Neutral-sector}.

 To illustrate the mixing of the states in Eq.~\ref{seesawmass}, we consider the field column